azureblaze/lockjaw/src/module.md

 #### scope

 **Optional** fully qualified path to a [`component`](component), which makes the returned trait a scoped singleton under the `component`.

 The return trait will only be provided in the `component`, and all objects generated from the same `component` instance will share the same scoped returned trait.
-Since it is shared, the scoped returned trait can only be depended on as  [`ComponentLifetime<T>`](ComponentLifetime), and the scoped returned trait or any objects that depends on it will share the lifetime of the `component`.
+Since it is shared, the scoped returned trait can only be depended on as  [`Cl<T>`](ComponentLifetime), and the scoped returned trait or any objects that depends on it will share the lifetime of the `component`.

 ```